dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 ---

-## Key exchange
+### Key exchange

-Since both communicating parties will send their public keys there is no need for any kind of secure key exchange protocol.
+> Since both communicating parties will send their public keys there is no need for any kind of secure key exchange protocol.
+{: .prompt-info }

 ## Public-Key Infrastructure (PKI)